-- 8.1 In appropriate cases, during the formal procedure the manager may consider looking for redeployment opportunities within their own school when it is clear that the employee is unable to meet the performance targets.
+- 8.1 In appropriate cases, during the formal procedure the manager may consider looking for redeployment opportunities within their own school when it is clear that the employee is unable to meet the performance targets/teaching standards.
 The discussion with the employee regarding redeployment will take place at the appropriate capability meeting. - 8.2 In some exceptional cases the level of concern may be so serious that it is necessary to reduce the length of the review period or 'jump' some stages of this formal procedure.
-In cases where the education, health or welfare of pupils may be jeopardised, the period for improvements will be much shorter - 8.3 Where it is decided to invoke the formal capability procedures it is the responsibility of the manager to: - inform the employee in writing that the formal procedure is being invoked and advise them to consult with their trade union; - provide the employee with 2 copies of the policy (1 for the employee and 1 for their trade union representative); - inform the employee that they have a right to be represented by a work colleague or trade unions representative at any meeting convened under the formal procedure.
+In cases where the education, health or welfare of pupils may be jeopardised, the period for improvements will be much shorter. - 8.3 Where it is decided to invoke the formal capability procedures it is the responsibility of the manager to: - inform the employee in writing that the formal procedure is being invoked and advise them to consult with their trade union; - provide the employee with a copy of the policy; - inform the employee that they have a right to be represented by a work colleague or trade union representative at any meeting convened under the formal procedure.